 She accused the United States and Russia of opposing a judicial system to hold the perpetrators of these crimes to account, as has been done for past horrors committed in Bosnia, Cambodia, Sierra Leone and Rwanda, or at the Nuremberg trials after World War II.

 “If we don’t act now, it will be too late,” Clooney said, pointing to the thousands of Islamic State group militants currently being held.
+“I agree that we are facing an epidemic of sexual violence.
+And I believe that justice is the antidote.”

 The German text initially sought to establish a formal working group, set up a mechanism to help bring to justice those responsible and develop victims’ protection by giving formal recognition to their sexual and reproductive rights.